Mieussy

 Mieussy ([mjøsi]; Myeûfi) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region of France.
 It is a traditional Alpine farming village in the Vallée du Giffre, around 35 kilometers east of Geneva.
 The area is known for its scenic views, skiing, and local foods.
 It is host to the "Foire d' Automne", a harvest festival which runs for two days in October.

+Population

 Winter skiing

 Mieussy has its own high-altitude ski resort, Sommand, starting at 1500 m and with 60 km of downhill runs suitable for all levels.
 This is integrated over and around the surrounding mountains to the neighboring ski resort of Praz de Lys.

-Sommand is noted for its varied landscape of forests and open panoramic views.
-It has almost none of the over development and mass tourism infrastructure characterised by many nearby resorts.
-This is due to the area being a protected nature reserve which allows only low impact sustainable development.
-Its focus is on providing a family friendly resort while leaving other resorts, like Les Gets, Morzine and Flaine to cater for the Northern European "package holiday" and "youth" market.